Is it a Good Idea to Refinance Federal Student Loans?

 Is a Fixed or Variable Rate Loan Better?

 Both fixed and variable rate loans have pros and cons depending on your financial needs.
 If you’re looking for a consistent interest rate that won’t change over time, then a fixed rate may be your best bet.
-If you expect rates to drop in the near future, then a variable rate could serve you well.
+If you expect rates to drop in the near future, then a variable rate may serve you well.
 It’s important to consider the length of your loan and the amount of financial risk you’re able to take before making this decision.

 Will There Be Fees to Refinance Federal Loans?